Penguin’s design renaissance

 The Penguin Essentials series was aimed at a young market, “new buyers whose disposable income was being spent on music and clothing.”
-The designers Hamilton invited, including Banksy and Tomato, were not book cover designers as such, so the series avoided the trade look that Penguin as a brand has slumped into.
-It worked, the series was successful and helped set up the company for a new era of leadership in style, exemplified by the arrival of David Pearson and others in the coming years.
+The designers Hamilton invited, including Banksy and Tomato, were not book cover designers as such, so the series avoided the trade look that Penguin as a brand had slumped into.
+The series was successful and helped prepare the company for a new era of leadership in style, exemplified by the arrival of designers Jim Stoddart, Coralie Bickford-Smith, David Pearson and others in the coming years.

 The full covers show how the designers have treated the front, spine and back as the canvas, not just the front cover.

 Junky – Chris Ashworth + A. Sissons

 Riddle of the Sands – Paul Cohen

 1984 photographs – Darren Haggar and Dominic Bridges

 Ballad of the Sad Café photographs – Scott Wishart